-(1) This column represents the cash portion of non-employee director compensation paid for 2021 service.
-Mr. Levenson elected to receive 100% of his director compensation in deferred stock units.
+^{1.} This column represents the cash portion of non-employee director compensation paid for 2022 service.
+Each of Mr. Dickerson and Mr. Levenson elected to receive 100% of his director compensation in deferred stock units.

-- (2) This column represents the value of fully vested shares of our common stock granted as the equity component of the annual retainer that each director was granted for 2021 service and, for Mr. Levenson, shares of deferred stock units.
+- 2. This column represents the value of fully vested shares of our common stock granted as the equity component of the annual retainer that each director was granted for 2022 service and, for Mr. Dickerson, Mr. Levenson and Mr. Steger, shares of deferred stock units.
 The annual retainer grant dates occur quarterly on the last trading day of March, June, September and December, payable as four substantially equal installments and prorated for any quarter of partial service.
-The amounts set forth in this column represent the grant date fair value of stock awards granted during the fiscal year ended December 31, 2021 calculated in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
-The assumptions used in determining the FASB ASC Topic 718 values are set forth in Note 9 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021.
-As of December 31, 2021, Mr. Levenson was the only non-employee director with outstanding equity awards as a result of his deferral elections.
-As of such date, Mr. Levenson held 74,368 deferred stock units. - (3) The stock awards column for Mr. Dickerson includes additional quarterly grants of fully vested shares of our common stock equal to \$100,000 for Mr. Dickerson's service as Board Chair. - (4) Mr. Shipp's service on the Board commenced on July 29, 2021.
+The amounts set forth in this column represent the grant date fair value of stock awards granted during the fiscal year ended December 31, 2022 calculated in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
+The assumptions used in determining the FASB ASC Topic 718 values are set forth in Note 9 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022.
+As of December 31, 2022, Mr. Dickerson, Mr. Levenson and Mr. Steger were the only non-employee directors with outstanding equity awards as a result of deferral elections.
+As of such date, Mr. Dickerson held 30,381 deferred stock units; Mr. Levenson held 93,166 deferred stock units and Mr. Steger held 10,574 deferred stock units. - 3.
+The stock awards column for Mr. Dickerson includes additional quarterly grants of fully vested shares of our common stock equal to \$100,000 for Mr. Dickerson's service as Board Chair.